Ruby Grant

-Ruby Grant (born 15 April 2002) is an English professional footballer who plays as a midfielder for Frauen-Bundesliga club Bayer Leverkusen and the England under-23s.
-Grant has represented England since under-17 level and previously played for BK Häcken in Sweden, North Carolina Tar Heels in the U.S., as well as Women's Super League clubs West Ham United and Arsenal in England.
+Ruby Jayne Grant (born 15 April 2002) is an English professional footballer who plays as a midfielder for Campeonato Nacional Feminino club Sporting CP and the England under-23s.
+Grant has represented England since under-17 level and previously played for Bayer Leverkusen in Germany, BK Häcken in Sweden, the North Carolina Tar Heels in the United States college soccer system, as well as Women's Super League clubs West Ham United and Arsenal in England.

 Early life

 Grant attended Livingstone Primary School, in Barnet, London.
 In 2013, aged 10, she captained the Year Six girls first team, scoring 35 of the team’s 47 goals.
 She also featured in the school's mixed team.
 Grant is otherwise a product of the Arsenal Academy, having won the FA Youth Cup in 2017.

 Club career

-Arsenal

 Grant made her first-team debut for Women's Super League club Arsenal during the 2018–19 season in a 4–0 away win against Everton in the FA WSL, appearing as an 82nd minute substitute for Jordan Nobbs.
 In February 2019, Grant scored a hat trick in a 4–0 FA Cup win against Crawley Wasps in the fourth round proper, her debut in the competition.